 Under the direction of Stuart McCutcheon, the same wartime director as the USO, The Chicago Servicemen’s Club played an important role in giving back to our service members.
 This Club existed until January 18, 1951, when control of operations was transferred to the USO.

 From 1963-1972, USO’s worldwide supported service members during the tumultuous times of the Vietnam Era.
-Meanwhile back on the homefront, the USO Illinois Woman’s Board is formed.
+Meanwhile, back on the homefront, the USO Illinois Woman’s Board is formed.
 Mrs. William H. Arnold served as the first Chairwoman, accompanied by Mrs. Walter J. Cummings in 1965.
-Four years later, in 1969, the USO makes its grand opening at O’Hare International Airport.
+Four years later, in 1969, the USO made its grand opening at O’Hare International Airport.

 A decade later, on December 20, 1979, President Jimmy Carter signed the USO’s Congressional Charter.
 This act aptly says that in times of peace, the USO is always a driving influence in the lives of our service members.